DHSc and DMSc Tuition and Financial Aid

 Required Technology

-Students who enroll in either the four-semester DHSc/DMSc program or the one-semester DMSc program are required to purchase Microsoft Office 2021 or Microsoft 365 Personal software for their computers.
+Both one-semester DMSc and four-semester DHSc/DMSc students are also required to purchase Microsoft Office 2021 or Microsoft 365 Personal software for their computers.
 DHSc/DMSc students need full access to both Microsoft Word and Excel to complete the DHSc/DMSc coursework.
 (The free web-based student version of Microsoft 365 does not include all of the features needed for the DHSc/DMSc programs.)
-The cost to purchase this software (approximately $40-80 if purchased from thinkEDU) has been added to each program's cost of attendance and students can opt to take out loans to help cover the cost of this software.
+The cost to purchase this software (approximately $40-$70 if purchased from thinkEDU) has been added to each program's cost of attendance.

 We recommend purchasing the software online from thinkEDU in order to receive student discounts on the software.